MPCS-51042/final-project/README.md

-# final-project
+# Proposals
-A template repo for the final project
+My ideas for my final project are...

+1.

+2.

+3.